BrainiacBug/WSTG_Study/chapter_exercises/4_1_information_gathering.md

 - [Commoncrawl](https://commoncrawl.org/)
 - [Shodan](https://www.shodan.io/)

-Exercise:
 ### Search Engines & Operators
 - [ ] Select target page and search information from different search engines.
 How much does are results different?
 Give a short description of what search engines to use in different situations.
-- [ ] Try searching with operators in search engines and see can you find something intresting
+- [ ] Try searching with operators in search engines and see can you find something intresting.
+Write down any intresting findings.
 	- site:target.url
 	- inurl:phpinfo
 	- intitle:"index of /"
 	- filetype:pdf

-- [ ] Try to combinate different operators to get more precise search
+- [ ] Try to combinate different operators to get more precise search.
+Write down what combinations you came up with and what results they gave.
-	Example:
 	- site:target.url intitle:"index of /" inurl:backups

 ### Cached Content
-- [ ] Try to use cache:target.url and see if page is any different
+- [ ] Try to use cache:target.url and see if page is any different.
+Write down your findings.

 ### Google Hacking/Dorking
 - [ ] Browse through possible dorks and list the top 3 that you think are exposing critical information.
 Give a short explanation of why this information is critical.

 ## 4.1.2 Fingerprint Web Server
+- [ ] Perform banner grabbing to at least 3 different targets.
+Write down your findings.
+- [ ] Sending malformed requests to at least 3 different targets.
+Write down your findings.
+- [ ] Extra mile: Write a script that can perform these two actions automatically when the target URL is provided.
+- [ ] Try out [Netcraft](https://sitereport.netcraft.com/) on target and write down your findings.

 ## 4.1.3 Review Webserver Metafiles for Information Leakage